OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

 Let's now include a layer from a Postgres database.

 ..
 TBD: Cameron's review comments:
-  Screen shot here
+  Screen shot here [HB: of the connect to database window with the table selected]

 #.
 Choose :menuselection:`Layer --> Add PostGIS Layers...`.

-   * Both Natural Earth and OpenStreetMap Postgis databases are already available.
-We will use the Natural Earth database.
+   * Both Natural Earth and OpenStreetMap Postgis databases are already available; we will be using use the Natural Earth database.
-     If you wanted to add a new database, you would select the :guilabel:`New` button and fill in the database parameters.
+     If you wanted to connect to a different database, you would select the :guilabel:`New` button and fill in the database parameters.

 #.
 Select the "Natural Earth" connection and press :guilabel:`Connect`.